 *1chemSHERPA: A common scheme for the transfer across a supply chain of information about chemical substances contained in products.

 *2SVHC (substances of very high concern): Substances that are candidates for inclusion in REACH Annex XIV as substances subject to authorization.
 “Authorization” here refers to the step indicated in the name REACH, which stands for Registration, Evaluation, Authorisation and Restriction of Chemicals.

 Lion’s auditing officers and staff periodically carry out quality audits of Lion and its contractors, providing guidance on improvement as needed.
 Locations are chosen from among all the operations of Lion and its contractors that are subject to these audits, and the selection of locations to undergo on-site surveys is informed by the timing and results of previous surveys.

-In light of these changes, in July 2018, we held the first Asia QA* Meeting, bringing together import, export and quality management staff from overseas Group companies.
-We held the meeting again in 2019 and remotely in 2020, with discussions focusing mainly on the status of operations and issues on the ground as well as the creation of a system for coordination going forward, with the aim of reinforcing the Group-wide quality assurance system.
+In light of these changes, starting in 2018, we held the first annual Asia QA* Meeting, bringing together import, export and quality management staff from overseas Group companies.
+In 2022, the meeting was once again held remotely (a practice begun in 2020), with discussions focusing mainly on the status of operations and issues on the ground as well as the creation of a system for coordination going forward, with the aim of reinforcing the Group-wide quality assurance system.

 Going forward, we will continue to implement initiatives like this, striving to provide better products and services to customers in all the countries where we do business.